SCECcode/ucvm/README.md

 The main UCVM configuration file is ${UCVM_INSTALL_DIR}/conf/ucvm.conf.
 This file defines the paths to some configured models and maps, and it defines selected model flags, such as CVM-H USE_GTL.
 The UCVM installer sets up this ucvm.conf file automatically.

 In most cases, the user does not need to edit the UCVM/conf/ucvm.conf.
-However, in some circumstances, such as if the user wants to move the UCVM installation directory, or configure the behavior of the CVM-H model, the user  might want to edit the ucvm.conf file.
+However, in some circumstances, such as changing the behavior of the CVM-H model, the user  might want to edit the ucvm.conf file.
 Please see the User Guide for more details on how to edit the UCVM/conf/ucvm.conf configuration file.

 ## Standard Models and Maps
 The following California velocity models packages are included as part of a standard UCVM installation.
 Each model is assigned an abbreviation, and these abbreviations are used to specify the models when making UCVM queries.
 The model abbreviations used by UCVM are defined in following tables: